jdjohn215/milwaukee-weather/README.md

 (1) runs the script to retrieve the updated data

-(2) commits the updated dataset to the repository

-(3) runs the scripts to build the graphs
+(2) runs the scripts to build the graphs

-(4) commits the graph to the repository.
-All this takes less than 1 minute per run.
+(3) commits the data & graphs to the repository.
+All this takes ~1 minute per run.

 See the README in [/.github/workflows](/.github/workflows) for a line-by-line discussion of the workflow file.